kingluddite/web-dev-notes/js/angular1/03-adding-data.md

 ## ng-change to Set Data State

-We want to keep track if a user has editing a todo
+We want to keep track if a user is editing a todo

 ### Without Angular
 * Keep track of value of page when page loaded